Posted on April 11, 2009 09:16 PM

 Not a creature was stirrin' 'cept a redneck named Taylor...

-the Rabbi found that his house, which he only built three months prior, was torched and probably robbed.
-In the Ukraine you do not put money in a bank since one never knows when they will collapse; instead the Rabbi had put his money in a small safe in the home.
+The Rabbi found that his house, which he only built three months prior, was torched and probably robbed.
+In the Ukraine you do not put money in a bank since one never knows when it will collapse; instead the Rabbi had put his money in a small safe in the home.

 A custom among many Jews during the second day of the Rosh Hashanah holiday is to recite prayers near natural flowing waters such as a river and to symbolically get rid of their sins by throwing bits of bread into the water.